 - Collect soapy water in the sink to wash dishes, instead of letting the water run

 - Set your clothes washer to the appropriate water level for the size of the load you are washing

 - Keep your showers under 5 minutes and install a low flow shower head

 Florida Water Star Certification Program

 Florida Water Star is a program designed to encourage water efficiency in household appliances, plumbing fixtures, irrigation systems, and landscapes.
 The program offers resources and incentives to builders and home buyers who commit to water efficiency in new home construction.
-To register for this program, view the qualification point list, or find workshops on this program, visit the St Johns River Water Management District's website.
+To register for this program, view the qualification point list, or find workshops on this program, visit the Florida Water Star website.
 View a presentation on the program.